defenseunicorns/pepr-docs/site/content/en/v0.30.0/user-guide/pepr-cli.md

 **Options:**

-- `-l, --log-level [level]` - Log level: debug, info, warn, error (default: "info")
 - `--skip-post-init` - Skip npm install, git init and VSCode launch

 ---

 ## `npx pepr update`

-Update the current Pepr Module to the latest SDK version and update the global Pepr CLI to the same version.
+Update the current Pepr Module to the latest SDK version.
+This command is not recommended for production use, instead, we recommend Renovate or Dependabot for automated updates.

 **Options:**

-- `-l, --log-level [level]` - Log level: debug, info, warn, error (default: "info")
 - `--skip-template-update` - Skip updating the template files

 ---